 Mining whole genome sequence data to efficiently attribute individuals to source populationsScientific Reports, vol. 10, no. 1, pp. 12124Contributions to Journals: Articles

-Importance of untested infectious individuals for the suppression of COVID-19 epidemicsWorking Papers and Discussion Papers: Working Papers
+Importance of untested infectious individuals for the suppression of COVID-19 epidemicsWorking Papers: Working Papers